olaishola05/Go/Daily report.md

   - Testing multiple data with table
   No much much practice today, had so much meetings & sync, will continue with unit & integration testing.
 #100DaysOfCode #100DaysOfGo #golang

+Day 12 of #100DaysOfCode of learning Go programming.
+ Learned
+  - Continued with unit testing in Go
+  Write unit tests for previously created receiver funtions for player stats to make sure
+    - Health & energy can not go above their maximums
+    - Health & energy can not go below 0

+#100DaysOfCode #100DaysOfGo #golang

+Day 13 of #100DaysOfCode of learning Go programming.
+  - Continued with unit testing in Go
+  Write unit test for previously created basic calculator program to test
+    - arithmetic operations on all mathematical operations
+    - Test if returned answer equal expected

+#100DaysOfCode #100DaysOfGo #golang